 From Porto to Tui / Valenca and Redondela there are two routes.

 The second route is called the Coastal Route.
 As the name suggests it travels along the western coast of Portugal heading north.
-The coastal route only starts at Porto.
+The coastal route starts at Porto.
 There is the option of joining the central route again at Valenca / Tui or staying on the coast and joining at Redondela.

 The Camino Portugues Interior, Caminho Interior, starts at Viseu and joins the central Portuguese route at Ponte de Lima or alternatively heads east and joins the Camino Sanabres at Verin.
-Currently this route is not well marked and has few pilgrims’ hostels, though the marking is getting better each year.
+Currently, this route is not well marked and has few pilgrims’ hostels, though the marking is getting better each year.

 The Camino routes in Portugal have not developed as quickly as the routes in Spain to accommodate the many pilgrims hiking each year.
 This can make some of the hostels a little bit more expensive than Spain and less frequent.
-However Portugal is racing to catch up and the Portuguese Association Via Lusitana are making tremendous improvements every year.
+However, Portugal is racing to catch up and the Portuguese Association Via Lusitana are making tremendous improvements every year.

 Photo credit – ;https://michalrinkevich.wordpress.com/2012/07/10/a-buen-camino/